mookerzhou/picnic/index.md

 ### 👪 Can I bring a +1?
 Children?
 Dog?
 My +1's child's dog?

 Yes.
-Just let us know who to expect in the registration form.
+Just let us know who to expect in the [RSVP form][form_link].

 <br />

 ### 🧥 What should I wear?

-Dress code wise, come as you are.
-But we'd be remiss if we didn't remind you that this is a foggy area of the city.
-Bring layers and expect wind.
+Dress code: come as you are!

+We'd be remiss if we didn't remind you that this is a foggy area of the city.
+Bring layers and expect light wind.

 <br />

 ### 💍  Whoa, you're getting married?

 Yes!
 We were planning to have an SF City Hall wedding in April 2020, but ...

-TODO

 <br />